Xetibo/ReSet-Doc/sections/plugin_implementation/keyboard.typ

 This is because with this solution, ReSet does not need to parse its content, but can just override the whole file each time a change is made.
-A string that follows the hyprland syntax is built from the keyboard layouts in
+A string that follows the Hyprland syntax is built from the keyboard layouts in
 @reset-keyboard-hypr and is written to the file.

 #let code = "